Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/setting-up-a-new-linux-system.md

 ```

 After the reboot, I can run `docker run hello-world` without `sudo`, and my user has full control over Docker.
 The real power of this approach comes from the next step: aliases.

+!!! note "Read [here](../../../../../posts/software-and-tools/dev/OSX/docker/mastering-docker-comprehensive-guide-efficient-container-management.md) for a deep dive into docker in practice"

 -----